-We have 40 years of experience representing individuals from all segments of society in a large variety of criminal matters.
-Not only have we taken innumerable cases to trial, we aggressively represent our clients at every stage of their case – including pre-arrest and in the media.
-Below are some examples of our work:
+Mr. Runfola has over 40 years of experience representing individuals, corporations and organizations in an extensive variety of criminal cases .
+We have taken innumerable cases to trial and we have aggressively represented our clients at every stage of their case – including pre-charging, pre-arrest and before the media.

-Our client, a young African-American man with no prior record, was driving his girlfriend’s car through a predominately Irish-American neighborhood in San Francisco.
-He got into an argument with a white construction worker who was riding a bicycle and broke the mirror of our client’s car.
-The two men argued for several blocks.
-Our client demanded payment for his girlfriend’s damaged mirror.
-He got out of the car and punched the Irish man, who fell, hit his head on the curb and died.
+Mr. Runfola’s young African-American client with no prior record was driving his car through a predominantly Irish-American neighborhood in San Francisco, California when a racists remark was made to him by a white construction worker riding a bicycle.
+The man broke the mirror of the client’s car and an argument ensued.
+Mr. Runfola’s client demanded payment for the damaged property and got out of his car.
+Mr. Runfola’s client felt threatened and punched the Construction worker, who fell to the curb and died in the street.
 A passenger in our client’s car stole the dying man’s mountain bike.

 San Francisco State University Rape Allegations Result In No Charges Filed

 Our client was one of two freshmen accused of date rape by a fellow student at SFSU.
 The fact that sex had taken place was not in dispute, but the question of consent was.
 We pointed to deficiencies in evidence proving rape — including the fact that the accuser’s memory was spotty due to heavy drinking and that her withdrawal of consent to sex was questionable.
 The district attorney decided against filing criminal charges against our client.

 Conspiracy to Kidnap State Court Judge Case Dismissed